Why should you have a blog for your business?

-By themselves, blogs aren’t ideally-suited for converting site visits into sales.
-People come to blogs to for entertainment, to get information, or to engage with the blog owner.
+By themselves, blogs aren’t ideally suited for converting site visits into sales.
+People come to blogs for entertainment, to get information, or to engage with the blog owner.
 In most cases, they aren’t looking to make a purchase.
 Any perceived attempt to push them to make a purchase will likely be received negatively.
-Confronted with a particularly aggressive or strong-handed pitch, they may even decide to leave the blog entirely, never to return.
+Confronted with a particularly aggressive or strong-handed pitch, they may even decide to leave the blog entirely and never return.

 Remember, the blog is all about providing valuable information.
 It’s not about promoting your brand.
 It’s about outlining a problem the audience is facing and letting them know a solution is available.
 You don’t so much talk about your brand as the solution, but more about the fact that a solution (which you just so happen to sell) is available for them to take advantage of.
 It’s the perfect opportunity for you to highlight the various solutions that are available and how yours is better.
 Just make sure you clearly outline why yours is better.

 You might also want to highlight options that are better than yours under certain circumstances.
-Take for example there are cheaper alternatives available.
-You can create a blog post on the benefits of your solution but then provide examples of solutions that are better suited to those who can’t afford your option; this is what providing true value to the audience is all about, and this is what Google and other search engines love.
+For example, there may be cheaper alternatives available.
+You could create a blog post about the benefits of your solution, then provide examples of solutions that are better suited to those who can’t afford your option.
+That is what providing true value to the audience is all about.

 It’s especially important to adopt a more subtle approach when the primary purpose of your blog is lead generation.
 You always want to keep the conversation light and casual, providing useful information and creating opportunities for engagement without being the least bit pushy.

 Audiences are more likely to trust you if they feel that you have their best interests in mind.
-Give them the option to choose what product, service, or course of action is most beneficial to them.
-Treat your audience with the respect that they deserve, and they will be more likely to turn to you for a solution when the time comes to make a purchase decision.
+Give them the option to choose what product, service or course of action is most beneficial to them.
+Treat your audience with the respect they deserve and they will be more likely to turn to you for a solution when the time comes to make a purchase decision.